phalt/blog/content/_index.md

 ---
-title: "An Infinitely Protean Machine"
+title: "Paul writes software"
 date: 2018-06-06T03:00:53+06:00
 draft: false
 ---

-Paul is a passionate Senior Software Engineer.
+I am a passionate Technologist.

-He is an expert in Python, Django, HTTP APIs, Service Oriented Architectures, and Software Testing.
+I am an expert in Python, Django, HTTP APIs, Service Oriented Architectures, and Domain Driven Design.

-He has over 6 years experience working with growing tech startups in London and San Francisco.
+I have over 6 years experience working with tech companies in London and San Francisco.

-He has 2 years experience as a Tech Lead.
+I have 2 years experience as a Tech Lead in blitz-growth companies, managing teams of 20+ developers.

-Paul specialises in the design, implementation, and maintenance of large scale, distributed services.
+I specialise in the design, implementation, and maintenance of large scale, distributed services.

-Paul is a member of the [Django Software Foundation](https://www.djangoproject.com/foundation/).
+I was awarded membership of the [Django Software Foundation](https://www.djangoproject.com/foundation/) for my contribution to the community in 2015.

-In his spare time Paul enjoys bouldering, drinking coffee and craft beer, traveling, and board games.
+In my spare time I enjoy bouldering, drinking coffee and craft gin, traveling, and board games.

-Paul has extensive experience working with the following technologies:
+I hav extensive experience working with the following technologies:

 - Python 3
 - Django